wiseman-timelord/Trailing-Stop-on-Profit-WT/README.md

 ### FEATURES:
 - It has a lot less code, things are optimized, thus better to edit with AI.
-- It has cut-down features, features I wont use, are, cut or hardcoded.
+- It has cut-down features, features I wont use are, cut or hardcoded.
 - It has text overlay instead of graphic, this enables display of information.

 ## NOTATION: